- Guaranteed for 2 full months

-The advent of digital photography swept away one of the most challenging problems in image capture: how to shoot macro without a pile of specialised gear.
-Now you can get down, dirty and close in the image capture business and make macro the digital way with a 100 per cent success rate.
+The advent of digital photography swept away one of the most challenging problems in image capture: how to shoot macro without a pile of specialized gear.
+Now you can get down, dirty, and close in the image capture business, and make macro the digital way with a 100 percent success rate.

 These days, digital does it with a dash!
-With a digital camera — compact or DSLR — even newbies are surprised by how easy it is capture really, really big shots of tiny subjects.
+With a digital camera — compact, mirrorless, or DSLR — even newbies are surprised by how easy it is to capture really, really big shots of tiny subjects.

-In truth, you can make digital macro photography as basic or as complex as you wish it to be: even with a budget, $200-special digicam you can capture images of the tiny world before you, subjects as small as a matchbox, a match-head or even tinier.
-The higher-priced compact digicams can do it even better, some offering macro shooting with a powerful zoom lens, so you can stand back a bit.
+In truth, you can make digital macro photography as basic or as complex as you wish it to be.
+Even with a budget camera, you can capture images of the tiny world before you, subjects as small as a matchbox, a match-head, or even tinier.
+The higher-priced compact digital cameras can do it even better, some offering macro shooting with a powerful zoom lens, so you can stand back a bit.

-The other approach is to use a DSLR; it is surprising how powerful a macro camera a circa-$1200 DSLR can become.
+The other approach is to use a DSLR or a mirrorless model; it is surprising how powerful a macro camera circa-$1200 USD can become.

-First, an explanatory note for all those with a modicum of photo history and tech basics: the term macro used to refer to the capture of an insect or whatever, that resulted in an image on the 35mm film frame (24x36mm) that ranged from 1:10 to 1:1 the size of the original subject.
-For its part, the term micro referred to a film image that was larger than 1:1 life size; micro photography could easily give you a 35mm film image of an ant that was itself larger than the original ant.
+First, an explanatory note for all those with a modicum of photo history and tech basics: the term macro used to refer to the capture of an insect or whatever that resulted in an image on the 35mm film frame (24x36mm) that ranged from 1:10 to 1:1 the size of the original subject.
+The term micro referred to a film image that was larger than 1:1; micro photography could easily give you a 35mm film image of an ant that was itself larger than the original ant.